 Never cook or bake with any wine or spirit you would not like to drink.
 You will be concentrating the flavors, so you should really like it.

 Brandy is a common spirit to use for curing fruit cake.
 Made from grapes and/or other fruits, brandy without flavoring should be naturally gluten free (but check labels and with manufacturers).

 Rum, made from sugar cane, is also a nice spirit for curing.
 Like brandy, without additives, it should be naturally gluten free.

 Dry sherry is also nice for cooking, but it tends to be a bit extra sweet.
 It’s really a matter of taste.

-How to make a simple syrup to use instead
+How to make a simple syrup to douse your gf fruit cake instead

 It’s so easy to make the rich simple syrup that you can use in place of alcohol for curing.
 To make any quantity of rich simple syrup, you’ll need 2 parts granulated sugar and 1 part water.